Alex-Velez/void-tutorial/README.md

 # Prerequisites

 This tutorial...
-- assumes `x86_64` hardware and compatibility; with Windows OS.
+- assumes `x86_64` hardware and compatibility (AMD CPU, Nvidia GPU); with Windows OS. (can be altered)
+- assumes your location is North America, United States. (can be altered)
+- assumes basic terminal and command line competency.
 - is meant to be followed exactly, line-by-line, in order to replicate my Void Linux setup.
 - is inherently opinionated and suited to my personal preferences for Void Linux.
-- assumes basic terminal and command line competency.
-- is meant as a basic starting point for absolute Void Linux beginners (myself).
+- is meant as a basic starting point for absolute Void Linux beginners. (myself)
 - may be out of date.

 # Download Bootable-USB-Creator